 As such the actual Stamp Duty Land Tax charge is £56,000 (£1.4m X 4%) as this is the minimum tax liability.
 This is still a significant saving compared to the £82,000 Stamp Duty Land Tax liability previously calculated.

-The same example of buying properties – Now claim non-residentila rates of SDLT
+The same example of buying properties – Now claim non-residential rates of SDLT

-As 6 buy to let properties are purchased the SDLT rates will be classed as non-residential rates rather than residential.
+As 6 buy to let properties are purchased the SDLT rates could be classed as non-residential rates rather than residential.
 This means that there is no 3% SDLT surcharge.
 More to the point the total value of the properties would be £1,400,000.
 The non-residential rates of SDLT on £1.4m at the time of writing is £59,500